 - Keep your room cool by using shades or reflective material outside the windows.
 If these are not available, you should use light-coloured curtains and keep them closed, as metallic blinds and dark curtains can make the room hotter.

 If you or a loved one needs extra support during the summer, do not hesitate to contact us on 020 3034 4784.
-Your Care Coordinator can arrange for food delivery and transport if you or a loved one are struggling to leave the house, and our Professional Carers can help you with shopping, provide personal assistance and aid with light domestic tasks.
+Your Care Coordinator can arrange for food delivery and transport if you or a loved one are struggling to leave the house, and our Professional Carers can help you with many services such as; shopping, provide personal assistance and aid with light domestic tasks.